CudaText-addons/cuda_spell_checker/readme/readme.txt

     - "txt,md,html": Enable only for listed file extensions, which are comma-separated, without dot-char.
       To specify files without extension here, add item "-" (minus sign).

 - "url_regex": RegEx (regular expression) which finds URLs to skip them on checking.
-  Avoid complex RegExes here, it's slower.
+Avoid complex RegEx here, it's slower.

 - "use_extended_dictionary" (0/1): This option controls which dictionary is used for the high-speed "Extended Dictionary" check.
     - Enabled (1): (Default) Uses a large, generic wordlist (e.g., 370k+ words).
 This significantly reduces "false positives" but does not respect language variants (e.g., it mixes American and British English).
 This is ideal for non-native speakers or anyone who prioritizes recognizing the most words.